Glyphosate: Other countries

 In September 2013, the Legislative Assembly of El Salvador approved legislation to ban 53 agrochemicals, including glyphosate; the ban on glyphosate was set to begin in 2015, but was later rescinded.

 In the United States, the state of Minnesota preempts local laws that attempt to ban glyphosate.
 In 2015 there was an attempt to pass legislation at the state level that would repeal that preemption.
 As of January 2018, glyphosate is not banned at either the federal or state level in the US.
 However, numerous local governments in various states have enacted restrictions or bans on the use of glyphosate in their respective jurisdictions.
 In addition, the state of California attempted to enforce a requirement for a Prop 65 carcinogen warning label on glyphosate containers, but was permanently enjoined from doing so by a federal court.
+On February 18, 2026, President Donald Trump issued an executive order to provide some legal protection to producers of glyphosate, which is deemed critical for national food security.

 In May 2015, the President of Sri Lanka banned the use and import of glyphosate, effective immediately.
 However, in May 2018 the Sri Lankan government decided to re-authorize its use in the plantation sector.
 The ban was fully revoked in August 2022.

 In May 2015, Bermuda blocked importation on all new orders of glyphosate-based herbicides for a temporary suspension awaiting outcomes of research.
 In 2016, the Bermudian government banned all glyphosate concentrates with a strength of over 2 per cent.